MyRaceData/TRAKBOX/README.md

  Notes:

-    TinyGPSPlus is used for GPS data.
+    TinyGPSPlus is the library used for GPS data.
 All the examples set the baud rate at 4800.
     I found none of the examples worked until I set the baud rate at 9600.

     In Adafruit BME280 examples,the bme address defaulted to 0x77.
 I found most the chips I tried had an address of 0x76.
 I had to set the address like so: bme.begin(0x76)

     The chronodot needs a 5k resistor on the SDA and SDL lines or it will not run

+    When using the ESP8266 LittleFS Filesystem Uploader Plugin, place all the files you would like tranfered in a folder called data in the same folder as your sketch If the upload fails, shut down arduino, reopen your sketch in arduino then attempt the upload before doing anything else

 ## Parts List
 - ESP8266 CP2102 NodeMCU LUA ESP-12E WIFI Serial Wireless Module